02 Jan Repetitive Strain Injury (RSI)

 What do we call RSI now?

 Today, RSI has been replaced with the term, Work Related Upper Extremity Disorder (WRUED).
-WRUEDs are grouped into two main types; specific and non-specific
+WRUEDs are grouped into two main types:

 - Carpal Tunnel Syndrome

 - DeQuervain’s Disease

 - Tennis Elbow

 Hand or upper limb symptoms related to work without fitting into one of the well-known and described disorders are non-specific WRUEDs.
 Characteristics include symptoms such as:

 - numbness and tingling